Saturday, September 28, 2019

 At the garden next to the Chancellery.

-After the UMS tour, we made a dash for Kokol Hill hoping to catch another grand sunset view of KK.
+After the UMS tour, we rushed to Kokol Hill hoping to catch another grand sunset view of KK.
 Our hope unfortunately was dashed because we were caught in a massive traffic jam from UMS to the junction leading to Kokol Hill.
 By the time we reached Kokol Haven, it was nightfall.
 What remained was streak of orange glow and the sun had disappeared below the horizon.
 Still the ambience at Kokol Haven proved to be magical and it did not disappoint the Voo's.

 Sunset of KK viewed from Kokol Haven.